 Develops compositional approaches to the making and understanding of visual artworks through the use of historical and contemporary art methods and concepts.
+Prerequisite: ART 212

-ART 315 Intermediate Art Lab
+ART 315 Intermediate Art Lab 3 cr

 Focus on the creation of a series of artworks around a common theme, technique or art medium.
 This is an intermediate studio art laboratory course.
 This course may be repeated.